dotherightthing/traktor-live-v1/README.md

 * **X-Scene** (Global?) - X-Trigger in the form of a Live scene, triggers actions when launched
 * **X-Control** (Controller) - X-Trigger defined in `X-Controls.txt`, targetting a MIDI control which triggers an actions when used
 * **X-OSC** (Controller?) - X-Trigger defined in `X-OSC.txt`, targetting an OSC address which triggers when receiving a value
 * **X-Trigger** - Event that triggers scripted Action Lists.
-These can include MIDI commands which can affect both Live and Traktor
+These can include MIDI commands which affect Live (and Traktor, via the MIDI Channel set up to output to the *Traktor Pro Virtual Input*)
 * **XT Script** - Adds support for an additional MIDI controller, defined in a sub folder containing ClyphX Pro scripts for that controller

 ##### Ableton Live MIDI setup